Freeway Madness

 Freeway Madness is the sixth album by the English rock band Pretty Things.
 It was released in late 1972 on Warner Bros.
-Records and reissued by Warner Bros. imprint The Medicine Label in 1995 with additional liner notes from Phil May..
+Records and reissued by Warner Bros. imprint The Medicine Label in 1995 with additional liner notes from Phil May.

-It's the second album without founding member Dick Taylor and the first without bassist Wally Waller as a full member, who had been with the band since the band's 1967 album Emotions.
+It is the second album without founding member Dick Taylor and the first without bassist Wally Waller as a full member, who had been with the band since the band's 1967 album Emotions.
 However, he did produce the album, as well as sing vocals on one of the tracks.
 Since he worked as a producer for EMI at the time, he appears on this album under the alias "Asa Jones".